-With the use of email becoming so popular on mobile devices many email services allow users to synchronise their email contacts with their mobile too so that their email and phone and social contacts can be unified in one place with the underlying data being stored in the cloud.
+With the use of email becoming so popular on mobile devices many email services allow users to synchronize their email contacts with their mobile too so that their email and phone and social contacts can be unified in one place with the underlying data being stored in the cloud.
 If they update the details on one contact record the update will appear on all of their other synced devices when they view that record.

 Unified Communications & Social Networking

-Mobile computing is at the forefront of both the social networking revolution and a communications revolution called unified communications (UC) – the idea that multiple channels of internet based communication such as email, voice over the internet (VoIP) and video conferencing, are integrated into one service.
+Mobile computing is at the forefront of both the social networking revolution and a communications revolution called unified communications (UC) – the idea that multiple channels of internet-based communication such as email, voice over the internet (VoIP) and video conferencing, are integrated into one service.
 Both social networking and UC fundamentally rely on the use of the cloud to store data and communications and the internet to transfer them so that they are accessible across devices and locations.